IonDen/ion.rangeSlider/readme.md

 * Support of custom values diapason
 * Customisable grid of values
 * Ability to disable UI elements (min and max, current value, grid)
-* Postfixes and prefixes for you numbers ($20, 20 &euro; etc.)
+* Postfixes and prefixes for your numbers ($20, 20 &euro; etc.)
 * Additional postfix for maximum value (eg. $0 — $100<b>+</b>)
 * Ability to prettify large numbers (eg. 10000000 -> 10 000 000 or 10.000.000)
-* Slider writes it's value right into input value field.
+* Slider writes its value right into input value field.
 This makes it easy to use in any html form
 * Any slider value can be set through input data-attribute (eg. data-min="10")
 * Slider supports disable param.
 You can set it true to make slider inactive
 * Slider supports external methods (update, reset and remove) to control it after creation
 * For advanced users slider has callbacks (onStart, onChange, onFinish, onUpdate).
-Slider paste all it's params to callback first argument as object
+Slider pastes all its params to callback first argument as object
 * Slider supports date and time